-THREE ‘pirate taxis’ have been confiscated from their drivers during a sting operation at Alicante-Elche Airport.
+Last Month THREE ‘pirate taxis’ were confiscated from their drivers during a sting operation at Alicante-Elche Airport.

-The denunciation carries a fine that must be paid before the illicit drivers can collect their vehicles.
+The denunciation carried a fine that had to be paid before the illicit drivers could collect their vehicles.

 One of the drivers had not had an official tarjeta de transporte since 2017.